MBACP, PGDip, LLB (Hons), Counsellor and Psychotherapist

 Fees are on a sliding scale and start at £70 for individuals (£60 concessionary rate) and from £80 for couples.

-I have been practicing since 2008 in London and Brighton, UK.
 Since 2015 I have offered online therapy.
 You can feel confident that I will continue to support clients when meeting face to face is not possible.
 I am a registered member of the British Association for Counselling and Psychotherapy and comply with the Ethical Framework and the Online and Phone Therapy Competences Framework of the association in my practice.